-This single-page newsletter site was designed to communicate basic promotional and informational content to the company's customer base.
+This is the third iteration of this single-page newsletter site.
+Each was designed to communicate basic promotional and informational content to the company's customer base.
 It is constructed with the Twitter Bootstrap responsive framework (jQuery/CSS3) so that a single HTML5 page contains the optimized desktop and mobile versions.

 Workout Tracking App Flow